Stronie Śląskie: History

 The settlement was founded in the 14th century.
 Over the centuries, it has changed owners many times.

 In the mid-15th century the village became part of the County of Kladsko within the Kingdom of Bohemia.
 In the 16th and 17th centuries, it was part of a metal mining region.
 In the 17th century, the village became the center of an estate, which included also the nearby villages of Bolesławów, Kletno, Strachocin and Stara Morawa.
 In the 18th century, Austria ceded the village to the Kingdom of Prussia in the Treaty of Berlin.
 In 1838, Princess Marianne of the Netherlands bought the estates, which remained in the possession of the Dutch House of Orange-Nassau until 1908.
 From 1871, the village was part of the German Empire.
 In 1897, it was connected by rail with Glatz (Kłodzko).

 After the defeat of Nazi Germany in World War II in 1945, the village became part of Poland.
-Its German population was expelled by the local administration in the post-war period.
+Its German population was expelled in accordance with the Potsdam Agreement.
 In 1967, Stronie Śląskie was granted town rights.
-The town suffered the 1997 Central European flood.
+The town suffered the 1997 Central European flood and the 2024 Central European floods.